 Welcome to the blog for the Student Environmental Education Coalition (SEEC)!
 We are a North Carolina-based, grassroots, non-partisan, and entirely youth-led 501(c)(3) nonprofit organization that aims to cultivate a generation of environmentally literate students.

 SEEC’s primary focus for these coming months is activism!
 We have been getting involved with prominent organizations like the Dogwood Alliance and Sierra Club to bring about change together!
 SEEC has had a very busy year, and with many more activities on our calendar, here are just a few of our events and activities:

 - Storytelling with Dogwood Alliance: On July 27th, people from all over the Triangle area and even from the far reaches of NC came together to share a night of storytelling and environmental dialogue.
 The night featured 10 awe-inspiring stories that got to the core of what protecting our environment is all about.
 SEEC and Dogwood hope to continue to partner together to organize events in the community!

 - Governor Cooper Call-in Day: Enviva, a corporation that manages wood pellet factories to provide an alternative fuel source, is building a wood pellet factory in Richmond county that will result in mass deforestation and lasting environmental health consequences in the community.
 This would be disastrous for the environment, which is why we are holding a call-in day to request Governor Cooper to revoke Enviva’s permit for their factory.
-Want to know more?
+Want to learn more?
 Watch this video! https://www.facebook.com/DogwoodAlliance/videos/10156219203377926/?hc_ref=ARSmjEDoi8VhRFGac4Y6gDD6tO1jMwh53LgXYO0DaWAteaEDK4QPN5BfPGq_jQgbHw

 - Sierra Club: SEEC is excited to begin a new partnership with Sierra Club, an international nonprofit famous for protecting our environment!
 SEEC and Sierra Club plan on getting heavily involved in activism in the local community.
 For example, we are getting involved in protests against Duke Energy raising electricity rates by 15% to pay for their coal ash spill, when Duke should be taking responsibility for their own actions and paying for it themselves.